linpengcheng/PurefunctionPipelineDataflow/doc/Comment_Google_Titans_AI_Model_en.md

 This is the most common mistake of Western thinking, which is too concrete, too much superficial empirical evidence of objective matter.
+It's good for understanding and implementing, but it gets more and more complicated, detailed and fragmented.
+You can only see the leaves but not the forest.
+Can not do simple and unified abstraction.

-It is not enough to simulate the workings of the brain, it is necessary to know how to efficiently dispatch all the resources to accomplish the task, this is scientific management!
+It's not enough to simply simulate the workings of the brain, but it's also important to know how to efficiently dispatch all the resources to accomplish the task, which is what scientific management is good at!

 Reference: